petrikaj/lappaa/compare/lappaa-vs-opusclip.md

 # Lappaa vs. OpusClip — Detailed Comparison

 > OpusClip utilizes AI to extract the most engaging 60-second moments from lengthy horizontal videos.
-Lappaa generates a social video from scratch originating solely from audio.
+Lappaa generates a social video from scratch originating from raw voice, video, or audio.
 They solve different problems and can serve as the perfect combo.

 ## Overview